 Most dorms and rental apartments do not want you to damage the walls with nails or by painting.
 Pack removable vinyl decor or hang lightweight posters and pictures with adhesive putty.
 Crochet bunting is another lightweight (and easy to pack) project that can add a lot of color without damaging dorm walls.

-5: Start teaching your teen how to live on her/his own.
+5: Start teaching your teen how to live on their own.

-If you’ve never done your own laundry or can’t cook to save your life, there’s still time to figure these things out.
-Talk to your parents, grandparents, or guardians about letting you take on more responsibility at home or teaching you how to prepare your favorite dinner.
-Not only will knowing how to take care of yourself make college life easier, it’s also a great way to make friends!
-Trust me, if you cook a homemade dinner in the common area or help a floor mate with laundry, you will be a hero(ine).
-(And, if your parents aren’t ready to let go, just email them the link to How to Encourage Independence in a College-Bound Graduate.)
+If they’ve never done their own laundry or can’t cook to save their life, there’s still time to figure these things out.
+Have your teen talk to you, grandparents, or other trusted adults about taking on more responsibility at home, or teach them how to prepare their favorite dinner.
+Not only will knowing how to take care of themselves make college life easier, it’s also a great way to make friends!
+Trust me, if they cook a homemade dinner in the common area or help a floor mate with laundry, they will be a hero(ine).

-Add the L Square Pillow to your Ravelry favorites or queue.
-If you want an easy print format, you can buy an ad-free PDF version on Craftsy.
+Add the L Square Pillow to your favorites or queue, or buy the ad-free PDF on Ravelry.

 L Square Pillow